The

 At an early stage of consumption a radical enre[?] can be frequently effected, and health placed upon a firm and permanent footing, while with every step in advance which the disease is allowed to take, the chances for a perfect recovery diminish correspondingly.
 Our readers must bear in mind that the most skillful and efficient treatment can do no more than to make sound and useful as much of the lungs as is present at the time when the progress of consumption becomes suspended.
 No means on earth can replace the lung tissue which as been destroyed by the ulcerating process.
 The earlier, therefore, consumption is attended to, the better are the chances for satisfactory results.

-5. Charles Sailly Moore
+Charles Sailly

 In the book, Andrew Moore, it noted the following short biography: